 Randall S. Rich

 Randall Rich is the partner-in-charge of the Washington, DC office.
-Throughout his over 40 years of experience, beginning in the Office of General Counsel of the Federal Energy Regulatory Commission (FERC) and continuing for more than 23 years at the DC office of a large Texas law firm, Randy always strives to form close personal bonds with clients as well as trusting relationships with both regulators and his colleagues in the energy bar.
+Throughout his over 40 years of experience, beginning in the Office of General Counsel of the Federal Energy Regulatory Commission (FERC) and continuing for more than 23 years at the DC office of a large Texas law firm, Randy has always strived to form close personal bonds with clients as well as trusting relationships with both regulators and his colleagues in the energy bar.
 He gains an intimate understanding of the business and legal needs of clients by working for extended periods in their offices, hand-in-hand with in-house counsel.
 Randy guides clients through the rapidly changing regulation of the natural gas and oil industry at the federal and state level, providing sophisticated counseling and representation in contested proceedings, multiparty settlements, applications, rulemakings, and enforcement investigations.

-Since joining Pierce Atwood in 2009 as a partner in the Energy Practice Group, Randy continues to work with the firm's natural gas, oil, and petroleum products clients before FERC and in related matters, including marketer/trader, producer and end-user clients and New England-based gas pipelines, LDCs and end users with a significant and growing interest in natural gas, renewable natural gas project developers, and crude oil and products producers, shippers and pipeline owners.
+Since joining Pierce Atwood as a partner in the Energy Practice Group in 2009, Randy has worked with the firm's natural gas, oil, and petroleum products clients before FERC and in related matters, including marketer/trader, producer and end-user clients and New England-based gas pipelines, LDCs and end-users with a significant and growing interest in natural gas, renewable natural gas project developers, and crude oil and products producers, shippers and pipeline owners.
 He also has worked with consultants to foreign governments to draft new natural gas laws.
-His long-time representation of the Gas and Oil Association of WV (formerly Independent Oil & Gas Association of West Virginia) and the Pennsylvania Independent Oil & Gas Association gives Randy keen insight into the development, production, and marketing of Marcellus and Utica shale natural gas, a game-changing supply of clean, strategically located domestic fuel that will power the eastern United States for the next century.

 Honors & Distinctions